nhs-england-tools/repository-template/docs/user-guides/Sign_Git_commits.md

 ### Generate GPG key

 <!-- markdownlint-disable-next-line no-inline-html -->
 If you do not have it already generate a new pair of GPG keys.
-Please, change the passphrase (<span style="color:red">pleaseChooseYourKeyPassphrase</span>) below and save it in your password manager.
+Please change the passphrase (<span style="color:red">pleaseChooseYourKeyPassphrase</span>) below and save it in your password manager.

 ```shell
 USER_NAME="Your Name"